-Amjevita is a prescription medication approved by the Food and Drug Administration (FDA) to treat active psoriatic arthritis and moderate to severe chronic plaque psoriasis in adults.
-Amjevita may be referred to by its drug name, Adalimumab-atto.
+Amjevita is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat active psoriatic arthritis and moderate to severe chronic plaque psoriasis in adults.
+Amjevita may be referred to by its drug name, adalimumab-atto.
 Amjevita is a biosimilar of Humira.
 As defined by the FDA, a biosimilar is a biological product that is approved based on a showing that it is highly similar to an already-approved biological product.

 How do I take it?

 Amjevita is administered as a subcutaneous injection every week or every other week.

 Amjevita is available as a single-use, prefilled auto-injector or syringe.